 When making your home eco-friendly you are working towards making it as sustainable as possible.
 The key is to construct a home environment that has little impact on the surrounding environment.
 So when making physical changes or even considering building your own eco-friendly home it is worth looking into green building materials.
 With more and more construction projects now using sustainable building materials, there are a number of options available now and like other eco changes, they have both economic and environmental benefits.

 As the majority of green building materials are more durable, so over time they require less maintenance.
-The benefits of this are not only saving you money by not needed to complete as many repairs or replacements, but your property will also wear better and look newer for a longer period of time.
+The benefits of this are not only saving you money by not needing to complete as many repairs or replacements, but your property will also wear better and look newer for a longer period of time.
+Here are some tips on how to make the construction or renovation process of your home more sustainable!

 Higher Property Value